Skip to main content

 This is the hardest article you'll have to read.

-Think of this court oversight not as a burden, but as a shield.
-It’s a mandatory safeguard designed to prevent the exact kind of resentment and infighting that can tear a family apart.
-Our job, as your wrongful death attorney in Denver, is to guide you through this with legal precision and deep compassion.
-A court-approved plan finalizes the case in a way that is legally secure, protects every heir's future, and allows your family to begin healing without the shadow of future conflict.
+Think of court oversight not as a burden, but as a shield protecting the family's long-term interests.
+Under Colorado's Wrongful Death Act (C.R.S. § 13-21-201), this mandatory safeguard is designed to prevent the exact kind of resentment and infighting that can tear a family apart.
+The court ensures that any settlement—capped at $2,125,000 as of 2025 under C.R.S. § 13-21-203—is distributed fairly among all eligible heirs and beneficiaries.
+A wrongful death attorney's role is to guide families through this process with legal precision and deep compassion, always mindful of the 2-year statute of limitations outlined in C.R.S. § 13-80-102.
+A court-approved distribution plan finalizes the case in a way that is legally secure, protects every heir's financial future, and allows the family to begin healing without the shadow of future conflict or legal disputes.

 This is how we honor the person you lost—by taking care of the people they left behind.